 How Far is Florence, Oregon from Portland, Oregon

 It is about 170 miles or a three hour drive from Florence, Oregon to Portland, Oregon.

 - Get on I-5 S from SE 7th Ave, SE 8th Ave, Ross Island Bridge, and OR-43 S

 - Follow I-5 S to OR-126 W/W 11th Ave in Eugene

 - Follow OR-126 W to 18th St in Florence

-How far is Florence, Oregon from Portland?
+How Far is Florence, Oregon from Eugene, Oregon?